 In the recovery area and on the postnatal ward, you will have:

-- regular checks to make sure the anaesthetic is wearing off – your midwife will also check your breathing, heart rate, blood pressure, wound dressing and pain relief for the first few hours
+- regular checks to make sure the anaesthetic is wearing off – your midwife will also check your breathing, heart rate, blood pressure, wound and pain relief for the first few hours

 - compression stockings to reduce your risk of blood clots